 USFS Visitor Information Center

 The USFS Visitor Information Center (VIC) is located approximately 2 miles southwest of Portal and 9 miles west of the Portal Road/Highway 80 intersection.
-Based on volunteer and staff availability, the VIC is open every day 9am – 3 pm.
+Based on volunteer and staff availability, the VIC is open every day 9am – 3 pm except during the COVID-19 response.

 Constructed in the 1920s as a ranger station, the Visitor Information Center is a source for information about the canyon.
 Inside you will find a friendly ranger or volunteer who will answer all your questions, supply you with maps and brochures, and give you tips on the best places to go.

-A screening room showing an informative 30-minute video about the Chiricahua Mountains, a large relief map of the Chiricahuas hand made by the Civilian Conservation Corps (CCC), and a rattlesnake display (summer only).
+A screening room showing an informative 30-minute video about the Chiricahua Mountains, a large relief map of the Chiricahuas hand made by the Civilian Conservation Corps (CCC).

 The native species garden has labelled grasses, cacti, wildflowers, shrubs, and trees.